Jeothen/Cpp/C++/Const/Readme.md

 * Member variable using mutable keyword can be changed even if intance is const type
 *  If constructor not complemented, so const type value is not initialized, error occured when compile time

+### Const Ketword

+* Non-const pointer/reference can not bind to const variable.

+* int can not assign to const reference
+* int reference can not assign to const pointer

+* The const class cannot use non-const functions.

+* The const qualifier overloads a general function, so when overloading within a class, const_casting must be performed.